ArduPilot/ArduRemoteID/BUILDING.md

  - ./scripts/regen_headers.sh
  - ./scripts/add_libraries.sh

+Now you have a choice, you can build with the command line and "make" or build with the Arduino GUI.
+I prefer make, but both will work.

+## Building with make

+### Step1: Use make to install ESP32 support

+ - cd RemoteIDModule
+ - make setup

+### Step2: Use make to build

+ - cd RemoteIDModule
+ - make

+### Step3: Use make to upload

+ - cd RemoteIDModule
+ - make upload

+If board does not flash, hold-down BOOT pushbutton on pcb while pressing RESET pushbutton briefly [to force it into bootloader mode] and retry. done, ESP32-S3 is now running and emitting test/demo remote-id bluetooth

+## Building with the Arduino GUI

-### Step3: Open the 'arduino' software in your linux desktop
+### Step1: Open the 'arduino' software in your linux desktop

  - arduino